raderj89/intro_to_rails/README.md

 #An Intro to Rails
--*By some newbies*
+-By some newbies

 ===

 If you're reading this file, you're most likely trying to learn Rails.
 That's great!
 You're about to have a whole lot of new power at your fingertips.

 Unfortunately, as with any new language or framework, there's a bit of a learning curve that goes along with Rails.
-You'll need to spend some time getting familiar with its intracacies, pecularities, and best practices.
+You'll need to spend some time getting familiar with its intricacies, peculiarities, and best practices.
 And yes, 'some time' is an understatement.

 For a lot of people this can be an especially difficult process.
 And that's why I decided to put this guide together.

 First things first, some background:

-I'm a newly-learned (prounounced learn-ed) Dev Bootcamp student fresh off my first week of Rails.
+I'm a newly-learned (pronounced learn-ed) Dev Bootcamp student fresh off my first week of Rails.
 This guide largely draws from the work of my classmates (with the notable addition of my spelling mistakes and poor grammar) and is intended to make the onboarding process as easy and pain free as possible for those following behind us.

 Note: You will see many references to how things were done in Sinatra.
-If you're not a Dev Bootcamp sutdent and have never heard of or used Sinatra before, feel free to glaze over those parts.
+If you're not a Dev Bootcamp student and have never heard of or used Sinatra before, feel free to glaze over those parts.

 Okay, enough with the talk.
 Onward!